ansible-network/openstack/README.md

 # openstack

-This Ansible Network role provides a set of platform dependent fuctions that are designed to work with OpenStack.
+This Ansible Network role provides a set of platform dependent functions that are designed to work with OpenStack.

 ## Requirements